Xilmi/Rotp-Fusion/README.md

 ## What's New

+2024.10.27 (BR)
+- Fixed colony view not refreshed when using F5~F8 + mouse hover.

 2024.10.26 (BR)
 - New option to check for updates and get a link to a newer version.
 - Renamed auto transport method to be less confusing.